haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

   <img src="/education/HADDOCK-Xlinks/interface-vs-xray.png">
 </figure>
 <br>
-Cluster9 of the scenario 2 docking run using the interfaces predicted by DISVIS nicely matches the crystal structure.
+Cluster9 of the scenario 2 docking run using the interfaces predicted by DisVis nicely matches the crystal structure.
 Cluster9 in this case is the second-ranking cluster.
 Its score (-85+/-12) is lower than the top-ranking cluster (-104+/-21), but both cluster have large standard deviations in their score and overlap.
 </a>